Persistence of stationary motion under explicit symmetry breaking perturbation: Symmetry breaking for relative equilibria

-As an application of Corollary \ref{persistence of RE cor}, we consider the case of the spherical pendulum whose Hamiltonian is viewed as a perturbation of the Hamiltonian governing the motion of an unit mass point constrained to move on the surface of $S^2$.
-Endow $\R^3$ with the standard inner product $\langle\cdot,\cdot\rangle$ and let $e_1,e_2,e_3$ be the standard basis.
-The phase space for the spherical pendulum is the Hamiltonian proper $G$-manifold $(T^*S^2,\omega,G,\J_G)$ where $G=\SO(3)$ acts on
+\begin{example}[Spherical pendulum on $S^3$] As an application of Corollary \ref{persistence of RE cor}, we consider the case of a spherical pendulum on $S^3$, whose Hamiltonian is viewed as a perturbation of the free Hamiltonian on $S^3$.
+Endow $\R^4$ with the standard inner product $\langle\cdot,\cdot\rangle$ and let $e_1,e_2,e_3,e_4$ be the standard basis.
+The phase space is $(T^*S^3,\omega,G,\J_G)$ where $G=\SO(4)$ acts on